To qualify for admission you need a relevant Bachelor's degree.

 Your degree must include a minimum of 75 ECTS within the field of Economics and Business Administration, comprising at least 5 ECTS within each of the following subjects:

 - Organizational theory

-You can meet the requirement of relevant employment in two different ways:
+You can meet the requirement of relevant employment in three different ways:

-- You are an employee of a public or private company, you must be employed for an average of a minimum of 25 hours per week with relevant tasks.
+- If you are an employee of a relevant public or private company with a minimum working week of 25 hours on average

-- You are an entrepreneur with a relevant independent company having revenue and activities generating earnings or being affiliated with a public or private entrepreneurial milieu.
+- If you are an entrepreneur with your own relevant company with a minimum working week of 25 hours on average.
+Your company must either have a revenue and relevant activities that generate earnings, or be affiliated with a public or private entrepreneurial milieu.

 There is a limited number of study places in the programme.
 If there are more qualified applicants than study places, applicants are ranked based on the following score system:

 - 6 points for fulfilling the entry requirements in advance - i.e. you don't need any supplementary courses